Continued from Mennonite confusion

 “I know because I have seen the way you blush when he does that.
 That is one way you know you are attracted to someone.
 The way I understand it, that is part of the way a person would know that they are gay -- when they feel like that toward someone of the same sex.”

 And I giggled uncontrollably again as I said, “Okay,” and we rode in silence for a while, sipping away at our coffees.
-After thinking long and hard about our conversation, I realised that didn’t fully understand the whole gay concept.
+After thinking long and hard about our conversation, I realized that I didn’t fully understand the whole gay concept.
 And I had taken my dream literally.
 I concluded that the dream was triggered by my mind trying to make sense of a concept I didn’t understand at all.

 I began to feel sad and thought, “Ah, crap!
-And I’m back to square one on figuring out what my nerve problems are.
+I’m back to square one on figuring out what my nerve problems are.
 If I was gay at least I would have an answer.”

 “So Josh and the people at Sins don’t mind if people who aren't gay go there?”